rradczewski/ymmv/_drafts/retreating_into_competence.markdown

 Since becoming a [Frelancer earlier this year]({{ site.baseurl }}{% post_url 2017-02-06-Continuing_my_journey_as_a_Freelance_Software_Craftsman %}) I've been working with clients in a very interesting mode: Almost half of my time is spent working on frontend projects, the other half is spent improving their rituals and culture.

 Now there is an interesting thing I found out about me in this time: I'm very much enjoying doing both coding and coaching, yet the latter is much more challenging and exhausting for me.
-After spending days on preparing retrospectives and revisiting the rituals we implemented, I noticed that I'm recharging through coding.
+After spending days on preparing retrospectives and revisiting the rituals we implemented, very much depleting my batteries, I noticed that I'm back at recharging them through coding.
 It can be a refactoring on production code, or something like this little clustering algorithm.
 I've gone so far as to implement the same business logic of a side project **three times** now - each time changing perspectives, starting with something different, going a different direction.
+The side-project are nowhere near being finished, but the exercise itself keeps being interesting to me.

 ## From time to time, do what you're good at

-Going back since the my first days at vaamo, *Retreating into Competence* has to be the single most helpful of all *Apprenticeship Patterns* to me.
+Going back to my first days at vaamo, *Retreating into Competence* has been the single most helpful of all *Apprenticeship Patterns* to me.
 It's been part of my pattern toolkit of learning something new ever since and I'm convinced it can be useful to others as well.

+<TODO>Moaaaaah motivation here</TODO>